alanqrwang/brainmorph/README.md

 Download your preferred model(s) and put them in the folder specified by `--weights_dir` in the commands below.

 ## Registering brain volumes
+To get started, check out the `tutorial.ipynb` notebook.

 ### Pairwise registration
 The script will automatically min-max normalize the images and resample to 1mm isotropic resolution.